WyoBio/Wyoming-Computational-Biology-Workshop/08_sc_Differential_Expression analysis.md

 epithelial_de <- FindMarkers(merged_epithelial, ident.1 = "9", ident.2 = "12", min.pct=0.25, logfc.threshold=0.1) #how cluster 9 changes wrt cluster 12
 ```

-Upon opening the dataframe "epithelial_de" in your RStudio session, you'll notice it contains genes listed as row names, along with the following columns: p_val, avg_log2FC, pct.1, pct.2, and p_val_adj.
-The p-values are determined by the test applied during the FindMarkers analysis, while the adjusted p-value reflects the Bonferroni correction test.
-The columns pct.1 and pct.2 represent the percentage of cells where each gene is detected in the ident.1 and ident.2 groups, respectively.
+Upon opening the dataframe "epithelial_de" in your RStudio session, you'll notice it contains genes listed as row names, along with the following columns: `p_val`, `avg_log2FC`, `pct.1`, `pct.2`, and `p_val_adj`.
+The p-values are determined by the test applied during the `FindMarkers` analysis, while the adjusted p-value reflects the Bonferroni correction test.
+The columns `pct.1` and `pct.2` represent the percentage of cells where each gene is detected in the `ident.1` and `ident.2` groups, respectively.

 We can proceed by filtering this dataframe to include only differentially expressed (DE) genes with a significant p-value.
-Then, we can further filter the resulting dataframe to include only the top 20 genes with the highest absolute log2FC among the significant DE genes.
-Considering the absolute log2FC enables us to identify both upregulated and downregulated genes.
+Then, we can further filter the resulting dataframe to include only the top 20 genes with the highest absolute `log2FC` among the significant DE genes.
+Considering the absolute `log2FC` enables us to identify both upregulated and downregulated genes.

 ```R
 # Restrict differentially expressed genes to those with an adjusted p-value less than 0.001